agranlund/atarisound/src/jamplugins/midi/README.md

-# midi.jam : MIDI plugin for Jam
+# midi.jam, midi_isa.jam: MIDI plugins for Jam

 For any MIDI enabled Atari or clone.

-This plugin uses bios routines so should work on any machine as long as it implements midi bios.
+midi.jam plays through bios routines and should work on any Atari as long as it implements midi bios.

+midi_isa.jam plays through an MPU401
+compatible interface on ISA port 330

 ---